18th annual

 Beam Me Up, Sulu is a love letter to George Takei, Star Trek, and the fans who believed in its bold vision of inclusion long before it was mainstream.
 Celebrating hope, representation, and imagination, the film honors the fandom that turned a television series into a lasting cultural force.

-Love, Chinatown | Projecting Connections
+Portraits from the Heart of Chinatown | Projecting Connections

 May 16, 3:00PM | Emerson Paramount Center